xtreamgit/agent-development-kit-crash-course/README.md

 Each example folder contains a `.env.example` file.
 For each project you want to run:

-1. Navigate to the example folder
+1. Open the `.env.example` file
 2. Rename `.env.example` to `.env`
 3. Open the `.env` file and replace the placeholder with your API key:
    ```
    GOOGLE_API_KEY=your_api_key_here
    ```
+Remember to put the .env file in the root directory of the project which is the folder with the number in front.

 You'll need to repeat this for each example project you want to run.